Chapter 19

 22 … For an effective prayer we must have faith in God.
 In other words when we pray we must believe and have faith that He is, He hears us and will respond to our prayer.

 Before we jump into a false understanding of the above teaching, we must remember that when we pray we are to pray in God's will.
 Specifically, the Bible teaches us that we are to pray in harmony with what God desires and not according to our own whims and fancies.
-To see this let us recall that Jesus told the Samaritan woman that we are to pray motivated and moved by God the Holy Spirit, that is pray "in the Spirit."
+To see this let us recall that Jesus told the Samaritan woman that we are to pray motivated and moved by God the Holy Spirit, that is pray "in the Spirit and in Truth.”

 Matthew 6:10